twse/random-stuff/Readable Fonts/Vietnamese.md

 ## Fonts and keyboards
-Bút Việt (1992), by Nguyễn Doãn Vượng, is a Vietnamese product and editor compliant with VISCII.
+Bút Việt (1992), by Nguyễn Doãn Vượng, is a Vietnamese editor for DOS.
 The program displays the about dialog on startup.

-VIET (1991), by Hoà G. Nguyễn, is a DOS text editor for Vietnamese.
+VIET (1991), by Hoà G. Nguyễn, is a Vietnamese editor for DOS.
 This program comes with a font editor.

 vietdos (1992), by [The TriChlor Group](http://trichlor.sourceforge.net), is a Vietnamese keyboard for MS-DOS.
-Separate executable files are included for VGA and EGA cards.
+Separate executable files are included for VGA and EGA graphics cards.

+## A note on Middle Vietnamese
+The b flourish and apex are not part of my readable fonts.

 ## Spacing accents
 | English name | Vietnamese name | TeX Vietnamese | URW Palladio KUL   | VIET    | VISCII          | VSCII   | Windows CP1258 |